 The society was formed in 1880 and was named as ‘The Doncaster Microscopical Society’.
 In 1881, due to expanding the scope of the society, the name was changed to ‘The Doncaster Microscopical and General Scientific Society’.
-By 1921, the society was then known as ‘ The Doncaster Scientific Society’.
+About 1900, the name was simplified to become ‘ The Doncaster Scientific Society’.
+Finally, in 1961, the society became known as ‘The Doncaster Naturalists’ Society’.

 Minute Books